sidharthramesh-TA/genai/BERT/BERT.md

 ## Learning types

-1. Zero Shot Learning
+1. Zero Shot Learning - No prior examples given
-2. One Shot Learning
+2. One Shot Learning - One example to set context
-3. Few Shot Learning - in the words of Open AI , all LLMs are few shot learning
+3. Few Shot Learning - Multiple Examples given, in the words of Open AI , all LLMs are few shot learning

-4. Retrival Augmented Generation (RAG)
-5. Reinforcement Learning from Human Feedback (RLHF) - alignment

 ## Prompt Engineering